Please visit the new site for PDFs of prayers for Lent Year A.

-When I hear stories of loss, a friend whose newborn baby died after four months of battling in the hospital, the woman whose five-year-old was suddenly given a few months to live, the dying mother who stores up letters for her four children to read after she’s gone, the missionary who came home on furlough to find a terminal cancer diagnosis, the Code Blues ringing through the hospital halls —it is too much for me.
+When friends’ stories of loss brush close: the woman whose five-year-old was suddenly given a few months to live, the dying mother who stores up letters for her children to read after she’s gone, the missionary who came home on furlough to find a terminal cancer diagnosis, the dear suddenly-widowed friend and her bereft children, the Code Blues ringing through the hospital halls —it is too much for me.

 I don’t know.
 There are no theological answers that make the pain bearable.
-Death is part of our world — a strange, beautiful, holy, and terrible thing about being human.
+Death is part of our world — a strange, holy, and terrible thing about being human.

 Lent gives me space to receive this, it brings me into the wilderness with Christ, who took on a body destined for dust.
 The ashes on all of our foreheads become a quiet chorus that whispers: death comes to us all.

-There is no conclusion for the Lenten moments – no tidy answer for my empty-armed friends, for the mothers still pacing floors, for the hollowed-eyed fathers in the hospital coffee line, for all of us who cry wordless prayers of pain.
+There is no conclusion for the Lenten moments – no tidy answer for my empty-armed friends, for the mothers still pacing emergency room floors, for the hollowed-eyed fathers in the hospital coffee line, for all of us who cry wordless prayers of pain.

 Together, we wait with the suffering, gasping, beautiful world, believing hard that Easter is coming.

 I like participating in Ash Wednesday.
 I like walking around with a cross of ashes right smack dab in the middle of my forehead.
 I like the surreptitious glances of people who see the mark and then quickly look away, as if they caught me doing something inappropriate.
-I like wearing a symbolic declaration of my identity.

-It does not set me aside as an individual; rather, the two smeared lines of ashes join me together with the people of God who, throughout the ages, have declared that they sin, that they are mortal, and that they look to Jesus for any hope of change.
+It does not set me aside as an individual; rather, the two smeared lines of ashes join me together with the people of God who, throughout the ages, have declared that they are mortal, that they sin, and that they look to Jesus for any hope of change.

 There is something important about strengthening my will to choose good and turn from evil.
-But there is something humbling to realize that I am one in a long line of sinners who, regardless of what we have done or neglected to do, wait desperately for the mercy and absolution of a loving God.
+But there is something humbling to be one in a long line of sinners who, regardless of what we have done or neglected to do, wait desperately for the mercy and absolution of a loving God.